Home > Fellowships and Grants > Mellon Fellowships for Dissertation Research in Original Sources > Recipient Resources

 Fellows are expected to adhere to the schedule they proposed in the application approved by CLIR.
 However, CLIR recognizes that fellows may find they need to revise their research schedule as they progress with their research.
-CLIR understands and encourages such exploration and revision, but it is important that fellows notify CLIR of changes to the accepted research schedule before acting on them (email Nicole Ferraiolo).
+CLIR understands and encourages such exploration and revision, but it is important that fellows notify CLIR of changes to the accepted research schedule before acting on them (email Nicole Ferraiolo and the program team at firstname.lastname@example.org).
 Fellows should keep track of the reasoning behind such changes, as this is part of the information which should be included in the final report to CLIR.

 Minor breaks, such as a visit home for the holidays, do not need to be approved by CLIR.
 If a serious matter arises, requiring a significant amount of time and changes to the accepted research schedule, CLIR should be notified as soon as possible.

-Your final report will be due to CLIR no later than 30 days after your last month as a CLIR fellow, and should be submitted by e-mail to .
+Your final report will be due to CLIR no later than 30 days after your last month as a CLIR fellow, and should be submitted by e-mail to Nicole Ferraiolo and the program team at email@example.com.
 Reports should be about 3,000 words in length.

 The report should not focus on the information you gleaned from various archives and libraries in your research.
 Rather, CLIR is interested in hearing about the processes you developed and established over the course of your research.

-Shortly after the Mellon Fellows have completed their fellowships, CLIR will reconvene the group.
-This mandatory meeting takes place at the Library of Congress in mid-October.
-(The exact date, once set, will be sent to fellows by e-mail and will also be posted on this page.)
-At the post-fellowship seminar fellows will be issued a final stipend payment, pursuant to CLIR’s acceptance of the final report and the fellows’ attendance at the meeting.
+Shortly after Fellows complete their fellowships, CLIR will reconvene the group.
+Following the post-fellowship seminar fellows will be issued a final stipend payment, pursuant to CLIR’s acceptance of the final report and the fellows’ attendance at the meeting.
 The purpose of the meeting is to allow fellows to exchange experiences and thoughts, and to advise CLIR on the results of their research experience.